-Hazardous materials in your home, such as asbestos and mold, can make you and your family vulnerable to illness and over the long term even cause severe disease.
+Hazardous materials in your home, such as asbestos and mould, can make you and your family vulnerable to illness and over the long term even cause severe disease.
 To avoid potential health risks such as allergies, asthma, and cancer, it is best to hire an abatement contractor.

 However, narrowing down a qualified abatement contractor, that can give your home a thorough inspection, is a challenge as many contractors do not have the requisite skills to solve the problems that you may be facing.

-To usher you in the right direction when searching for a solution for your mold and asbestos woes, Advanced Remediation Solutions has compiled a list of five things to look for in a qualified abatement contractor.
+To usher you in the right direction when searching for a solution for your mould and asbestos woes, Advanced Remediation Solutions has compiled a list of five things to look for in a qualified abatement contractor.

 1. Ask if they have the right experience.